NikolaiVChr/Autinn/README.md

 ## Rails

 Mono to stereo converter.
-Its not panning.
-Can sound subtle to some ears.
-The knob is the amount.
+It doesn't pan, the output power is still the same in both channels, the knob is the amount.

 ## Goals